Skyler Green: Cincinnati Bengals

 On December 15, 2006, Green was claimed off waivers by the Cincinnati Bengals.
 He did not play the rest of the season and was moved back to the wide receiver position.
 In 2007, he appeared in 7 games where he was the team's punt returner.
 He was declared inactive for the eighth contest of the season.
 On November 5, he was waived to make room on the roster for wide receiver Chris Henry, who was returning from an eight-game suspension.
 He was re-signed to the practice squad on November 7, where he spent the remainder of the season.

 New Orleans Saints

 On January 3, 2008, he was signed as a free agent by the New Orleans Saints.
 He was released during final cuts on August 30 and re-signed to the practice squad one day later.
 He was promoted to the active roster on December 20, appearing in the final two games and returning four kickoffs for 160 yards.
 He averaged 33.3 yards in his brief duty, including returns of 60 and 42 yards.
 He was waived on September 5, 2009.

-Edmonton Eskimos (CFL)
+Edmonton Eskimos

 Green was signed by the Edmonton Eskimos on October 6, 2009.
 He was released on December 16, after an injury-plagued 2010 season.

-New Orleans VooDoo (AFL)
+New Orleans VooDoo

 In 2011, 2012 and 2014, he was a member of the New Orleans VooDoo of the Arena Football League.

-Personal life

-Green has two first cousins that played in the NFL; Jarvis Green and Howard Green.
-He has four children; three children with his ex-wife and one from another relationship.
-He resides in Luling, Louisiana.